chinapedia/wikipedia.abstract.en/Page/Slide_rule.md

 Operation

-pocket_slide_rule.jpg

 Multiplication

 A logarithm transforms the operations of multiplication and division to addition and subtraction according to the rules log (xy) = log (x) + log (y) and log (x/y) = log (x) − log (y).
 Moving the top scale to the right by a distance of log (x), by matching the beginning of the top scale with the label x on the bottom, aligns each number y, at position log (y) on the top scale, with the number at position log (x) + log (y) on the bottom scale.
 Because log (x) + log (y) = log (xy), this position on the bottom scale gives xy, the product of x and y.
 For example, to calculate 3×2, the 1 on the top scale is moved to the 2 on the bottom scale.
 The answer, 6, is read off the bottom scale where 3 is on the top scale.
 In general, the 1 on the top is moved to a factor on the bottom, and the answer is read off the bottom where the other factor is on the top.
 This works because the distances from the "1" are proportional to the logarithms of the marked values:

-Slide_rule_example2_with_labels.svg Operations may go "off the scale;" for example, the diagram above shows that the slide rule has not positioned the 7 on the upper scale above any number on the lower scale, so it does not give any answer for 2×7.
+Operations may go "off the scale;" for example, the diagram above shows that the slide rule has not positioned the 7 on the upper scale above any number on the lower scale, so it does not give any answer for 2×7.
 In such cases, the user may slide the upper scale to the left until its right index aligns with the 2, effectively dividing by 10 (by subtracting the full length of the C-scale) and then multiplying by 7, as in the illustration below:

-File:slide rule example3.svg Here the user of the slide rule must remember to adjust the decimal point appropriately to correct the final answer.
+Here the user of the slide rule must remember to adjust the decimal point appropriately to correct the final answer.
 We wanted to find 2×7, but instead we calculated (2/10)×7=0.2×7=1.4.
 So the true answer is not 1.4 but 14.
 Resetting the slide is not the only way to handle multiplications that would result in off-scale results, such as 2×7; some other methods are:

 1. Use the double-decade scales A and B.
 2. Use the folded scales.
 In this example, set the left 1 of C opposite the 2 of D. Move the cursor to 7 on CF, and read the result from DF.